 They made me drink 150ml of water before I could be discharged (originally it was 500ml) which was horrible but I did it!
 I’m so glad they managed to get me to drink.
 I was struggling so much and had a really bad headache after not sleeping much or drinking at all, and I really couldn’t do it on my own.

-I was then sent home, which I was really glad about by that point.
+After that, I was sent home, which I was really glad about by that point.
 I really didn’t want to have to stay overnight.
 All I wanted to do was go home and try to sleep.
 I just can’t believe it took two A&E trips in less than 24 hours for them to actually do something to try and help.

 My gastro appointment on Friday went a lot differently to how I expected it to go.
 I didn’t really know what she would do, but I hoped she would give me an alternative to metoclopramide, as it makes me extremely drowsy and zombie-like.